softdevteam/grmtools/doc/src/errorrecovery.md

 errors to be reported.
 Programmers quickly learn that only the first reported syntax error can be trusted on to be correct.

-`lrpar` implements the `MF` error recovery algorithm from [Reducing Cascading Parsing Errors Through Fast Error Recovery](https://arxiv.org/abs/1804.07133), which, in our biased opinion, does a better job than previous approaches.
+`lrpar` implements the `CPCT+` error recovery algorithm from [Reducing Cascading Parsing Errors Through Fast Error Recovery](https://arxiv.org/abs/1804.07133), which, in our biased opinion, does a better job than previous approaches.
 It is fast, grammar neutral, and reports multiple *repair sequences* to users, allowing them to consider which best matches their intentions.

-No matter how clever we think `MF` is, it is important to understand that it has a fundamental limitation: it only knows about a language's syntax; it has no concept of the language's semantics beyond that implied by the structure of the grammar; and it cannot control what the user does with the result of error
+No matter how clever we think `CPCT+` is, it is important to understand that it has a fundamental limitation: it only knows about a language's syntax; it has no concept of the language's semantics beyond that implied by the structure of the grammar; and it cannot control what the user does with the result of error